 Salary including fringe benefit for undergraduate or graduate student(s) assisting in course transformation and assessment efforts.
 Note that undergraduate students who assist in course transform and assessment efforts (e.g., as Undergraduate Teaching Assistants) can be given course credit instead of being paid.

-As noted, any summer salary request for faculty members should be approved by the dB-SERC Director before submitting the proposal.
+Any summer salary request for faculty members.

 Technology and equipment needs (e.g., from UCTL or to be purchased).